Occupational Therapy Assistant

-- Exhibit the values, attitudes and behaviors of an ethically driven professional, congruent with the profession's history, philosophy and standards.
+- Demonstrate values, attitudes and behaviors congruent with the occupational therapy professions philosophy, standards and ethics.

 The Occupational Therapy Assistant program has a special admissions process with an information session for prospective students each month.
 Please call 845-574-4436 for detailed information about upcoming information sessions.
 The OTA department office is located in the Technology Center, Room 8300.